Skip to main content

 Sent once on connect with a UUID client_id and the index inception timestamp.

-Subscribe ack
+Subscribe / add / remove ack

 type:object